Azalea & Spring Flower Trail

 Visit Tyler each spring when we celebrate the season with more than ten miles of residential gardens and historic home-sites covered with azaleas, tulips, wisteria, dogwood, and more.
 This annual spring event has been described as a floral wonderland and a photographer’s paradise.
 The Azalea & Spring Flower Trail takes place in March and April each year.
 Springtime in Tyler is one of the best times of the year to stroll the brick streets and enjoy the beauty of the area.

-Follow Visit Tyler on Facebook for a progress of the blooms.
+Follow Visit Tyler on Facebook for a progress of the blooms as the date gets closer.

 We are taking every precaution to make sure visitors are safe in light of the pandemic, therefore, we are encouraging everyone to enjoy a driving tour of the Trail.
 As we get closer to the date, we will update this page with any special events that will be happening during this time.
 Thank you for your patience.